Day-of timeline

 The day, minute by minute.

-Every moment from first look to last dance, in one run of show that vendors can open, coordinators can print, and the day itself can follow live.
+Every moment from first look to last dance, in one day-of timeline that vendors can open, coordinators can print, and the day itself can follow live.

-The last ninety days of wedding planning are where couples without a coordinator break.
+The last ninety days of wedding planning are where the plan breaks.
 The photographer wants a schedule.
 The DJ wants a different version of the same schedule.
 The caterer needs to know when speeches happen, the officiant when to arrive, your parents when photos are.
 Six stakeholders, one day, no shared clock.

-The run of show here is the master copy.
+The day-of timeline here is the master copy.
 Vendors get a read-only link to the same live schedule, the coordinator gets a printed page, and on the day itself the app shows what's happening now and what's next.
-We know it works because we ran our own wedding on it — Jami kept the day on track from her phone.
+We know it works because we ran our own wedding on it.
+Jami kept the day on track from her phone.

 How it works